fahimahmedx/fahimahmedx/README.md

 - 👋 Hi, I’m @fahimahmedx.
-I'm a Computer Science student at the **University of Waterloo**.
+I'm studying Computer Science at the **University of Waterloo**.
 - 💼 President of Waterloo Blockchain Club of over 1000+ members, and a Software Engineer at **Axelar** .
 - 👀 I’m interested in data science, blockchain, and finance.
 - 🌱 I’m currently learning **on-chain analytics**.
 Data on the blockchain is super valuable.